gisinnovationmy/QGISFMEFormConnector/README.md

 2. Custom Parameters:

     - Additional parameters defined in the FME workspace.
-    - Values can be edited directly in the table.
+    - Values can be edited directly in the table cells value.

 3. Filename Generation:

-    The plugin can automatically generate standardized filenames for input and output datasets using the format:
+    The plugin automatically generates standardized filenames for input and output datasets using the format:

     **YYYYMMDD_xxxxx_line2_[input/output].geojson**.